 The three grounds above are the only bases for allowing an appeal and in all other cases the Court of Appeal must dismiss the appeal (CPA 2009 s276).

-Once an application for leave to appeal is heard and determined on the merits and passes into record, the Court cannot hear a second application for leave to appeal.
-An offender who wishes to show a miscarriage of justice (such as by bringing fresh evidence) must rely on the petition for mercy process (R v GAM (No 2) (2004) 9 VR 640; VSCA 117).
-See 19.5 - Record of Proceedings for more information on the power to correct error when the court is functus officio.
+Once an application for leave to appeal is heard and determined on the merits and passes into record, a party can only bring a second appeal if their receive leave under Part 6.4 of the CPA 2009.
+This Part was introduced in November 2019 by the Justice Legislation Amendment (Criminal Appeals) Act 2019 and reversed the previous rule that an offender who wanted to show a miscarriage of justice (such as by bringing fresh evidence) must rely on the petition for mercy process (R v GAM (No 2) (2004) 9 VR 640; VSCA 117).
+See 18.104.22.168 – Second or subsequent appeals against conviction for information on the process under Part 6.4.

 The written case must identify specific errors in the trial process, rather than the general appeal grounds in s276(1).
 While the following is not an exhaustive list, it provides an indication of some issues that can arise in the trial process: